jskatas.org Continuously Learn JavaScript. Your Way.

 ℹ️ Remember to not change the line(s) with the assert on it!

-Indexing the elements via [0], [1], [2], ... is a bit cumbersome, so let's try to make it easier.
+Indexing the elements via [0], [1], [2], ... is a bit cumbersome.
+What if the array grows dynamically?
+So let's try to make it easier.
 And a bit more generic by letting a counter just look up one after another, for that we use the counter++ notation, which means "increase the counter by one" and we use this new value for reading the item in our queue/array.

 GIVEN again, an array of ages, like above